Star Wars: Clone Wars

-Star Wars: Clone Wars is an American 2D-animated television series set in the Star Wars universe, developed by Genndy Tartakovsky for Cartoon Network.
-Set between the Star Wars prequel trilogy films Attack of the Clones and Revenge of the Sith, it is amongst the first of many works to explore the conflict known as the Clone Wars.
+Star Wars: Clone Wars is an American animated television series developed and directed by Genndy Tartakovsky and produced by Lucasfilm and Cartoon Network Studios for Cartoon Network.
+Set in the Star Wars universe, specifically between the Star Wars prequel trilogy films Attack of the Clones and Revenge of the Sith, it is amongst the first of many works to explore the Clone Wars.
 The show follows the actions of various prequel trilogy characters, notably Jedi and clone troopers, in their war against the droid armies of the Confederacy of Independent Systems and the Sith.

-The series aired on Cartoon Network for three seasons consisting of 25 episodes altogether from November 7, 2003, to March 25, 2005, and was the first Star Wars television series since Ewoks (1985–1986).
-The first two seasons of Clone Wars, released on DVD as "Volume One", were produced in episodes ranging from two to three minutes, while the third season consists of five 12-minute episodes comprising "Volume Two".
+The series aired on Cartoon Network for three seasons totalling 25 episodes from November 7, 2003, to March 25, 2005, and was the first Star Wars television series since Ewoks (1985–1986).
+The first two seasons of Clone Wars, released on DVD as Volume One were produced in episodes ranging from two to three minutes, while the third season consists of five 12-minute episodes and was released on DVD as Volume Two.
+The two volumes were released on DVD by 20th Century Fox Home Entertainment.
 Since its release, the series has received critical acclaim and won multiple awards, including the Primetime Emmy Award for Outstanding Animated Program for both volumes.
-Its success led to it being spun off as the half-hour CGI series The Clone Wars in 2008.
+Its success led to it being spun off as the CGI series The Clone Wars in 2008.
+As of 2025 the show is currently available to be streamed on Disney+.

 Plot

 The series begins shortly after Attack of the Clones, as the failing Galactic Republic and the Jedi are under siege from the Separatist Confederacy of Independent Systems and the Sith.
-As the war rages, more and more planets slip from Republic control.
+As the war rages on, more planets start slipping from Republic control.